Evaluating Tablet Splitability by Calculating Loss of Mass (+ Excel calculator)

 Loss of Mass Calculator Preview

-To use this, just enter the weights of the whole and split tablets in the respective columns as shown in the example above.
+To use this, just enter the weights of the whole and split tablets in the respective columns as shown in the preview below.
 The template automatically calculates the loss of mass for each tablet and flags any value that exceeds the recommended 3.0%.

 This template saves you valuable time by automating calculations.
 Additionally, it provides a convenient way to identify any tablets that did not pass the test.
 The resulting table can also be utilized for generating reports and creating presentations.